yaya2devops/terraform-beginner-bootcamp-2023/journal/week2.md

 ## State File Effects
 It's retaining this state, so we should be able to continue mocking it.

-The state file in Terraform keeps track of the resource's status, including the `homeUUID`.
-It's crucial for Terraform to maintain resource mapping.
+The state file in Terraform keeps track of the resource's status, including the `homeUUID`. <br>It's crucial for Terraform to maintain resource mapping.
 ```json
 {
   "version": 4,